 Pastel Goth, before it finally became a stable part of alternative aesthetic, made its long way from classic goth through vintage grunge wave from the west, and kawaii aesthetic from the east.
-Before the culture got its name – it was called Nu-Goth and later Soft Grunge and Pastel Grunge.
+Before the subculture got its name – it was called Nu-Goth and later Soft Grunge and Pastel Grunge.
 It was developed around 2010 on Tumblr.

-Korean “Ulzzang” and Harajuku fashion played its final role in seasoning grunge looks with cuteness and pastel flavor.
+Korean “Ulzzang” and Harajuku Japanese fashion played their final role in seasoning grunge looks with cuteness and pastel flavor.

 Basically, Pastel Goth is a combination of traditional goth clothes and culture, aesthetic EGirl clothes, and cute pastel colors to create an image of a kawaii cutesy who can easily suck all the life out of you.
 Blend of dark rituals and cuddles.

-Pastel Goth look was quickly accepted by alternative internet scene and nowadays you can find a lot of bloggers and Instagram fashionistas looking “Cute but Deadly”.
+Pastel Goth look was quickly accepted by the alternative internet scene and nowadays you can find a lot of bloggers and Instagram fashionistas looking “Cute but Deadly”.
 Because of their attention to cuteness, E-girl aesthetic fashion trends are ideal for this type of style.

 If your question is “How can I create a Pastel Goth look myself?” – Then this guide is for you, Bae.
 We’ll cover all the aspects of creating an aesthetic look.

 #1: Pastel Goth Hairstyles and Hair colors

-Hairstyle and hair color is, probably, the most important core element of Pastel Goth look.
+Hairstyle and hair color is, probably, the most important core element of the Pastel Goth look.
 It’s going to affect the most on your overall look and set the “main tone”.
-If you have a naturally dark hair color then bleaching will be your starting point.
+If you have a naturally dark hair color then bleaching can be your starting point.

-By choosing color you should look in the direction of soft mint, flamingo pink, light turquoise and salmon red.
-We strongly advise you to use green only for gradient and secondary tone.
+By choosing color you may consider looking in the direction of soft mint, flamingo pink, light turquoise and salmon red.
+We strongly advise you to use green shades only for gradient and secondary tone.

 #Split Hair Color